rotationalio/x/README.md

 This is single repository that stores many, independent small subpackages.
 This list changes often as common code gets moved from specific projects into this repository.

+- [out](out/): hierarchical logger to manage logging verbosity to stdout
 - [noplog](noplog/): no operation logger to capture internal logging with no output

 ## About